SMI/dicompixelanon/doc/dcmaudit.md

 The DICOM tags can be displayed with the `Info` option (the `i` key) which opens a window showing all tags.
 The values can be copied from this window if required.
-The full output of every tag is displayed in the terminal window if dcmaudit was started from the command-line.
+Note that long tag values are truncated at 120 characters.

 ![DICOM tags](/resources/images/dcmaudit_tags.png)